SteeltoeOSS/steeltoe-site/source/docs/steeltoe-configuration.html.markdown

 tags:
 ---

-Steeltoe Configuration services build upon the new configuration services provided by .NET.
-These new services enable developers with the ability to configure an application from multiple different configuration sources using various configuration providers.
-Each provider supports reading a set of name-value pairs from different source locations; adding them into a combined multi-level configuration dictionary.
+Steeltoe Configuration builds upon the new .NET configuration API, which enables developers to configure an application with values from multiple sources using various Configuration Providers.
+Each provider supports reading a set of name-value pairs from different source locations, and adding them into a combined multi-level configuration dictionary.

-Each value contained in the configuration is tied to a string typed key or name.
+Each value contained in the configuration is tied to a string-typed key or name.
 The values are organized by key into a hierarchical list of name-value pairs in which the components of the keys are separated by a colon (e.g. spring:application:key = value).

 Out of the box, .NET supports the following providers/sources: